 This is a fine option for a quick lunch on the go.
 As a quick-service restaurant, you can grab salads, sandwiches, and fries here.
 With views of the boardwalk.
 Check out the menu.

-Shopping at Disney Boardwalk
+Shopping on the Disney Boardwalk

-Thimbles and Threads
+Thimbles and Threads and Screen Door

-The Boardwalk Area Resorts
+Disney Boardwalk Area Resorts

 Disney Boardwalk Entertainment

-In the late afternoons, and evenings, you’ll see magicians, illusionists, and comedians perfect for the little ones.
+In the late afternoons and evenings, you’ll see magicians, illusionists, and comedians perfect for the little ones.
 The Disney Boardwalk is wonderful at night and if you’re looking for an alternate route to get home, you can beat the crowds by taking the ferry at the Boardwalk to take you to the Hollywood Studios entrance.

 Adult Things to Do at Disney Boardwalk